-Credits 4 Lab Hours 7 Class Hours 3 Prerequisites AUTO120L with a
+Credits 4 Lab Hours 7 Class Hours 3 Prerequisites AUTO120L with a grade of C- or better or Permission of Instructor

 AUTO150L: Suspension and Steering

 This course prepares the students to diagnose, evaluate and service base steering and suspension systems and electronically controlled steering and suspension systems.
 Students will practice replacing steering and suspension components.
 Students will practice 2-wheel and 4-wheel alignment.